ClintH/ixfx-docs/src/pages/flow/delay.md

 <demo-element title="Debounce pointermove event" src="/flow/debounce/" />

 Note in the demo that lots of events (ie. movement) produce no debounced result until the events stop.
-If you want to have a continual stream of events, albeit at a slower rate, consider `throttle`.
+If you want to have a continual stream of events, albeit at a slower rate, consider [throttle](#throttle).

 ## Throttle

-_Throttle_ reduces a fast interval of function calls to a maximum rate.
+[`throttle`](https://clinth.github.io/ixfx/modules/Flow.html#throttle) reduces a fast interval of function calls to a maximum rate.
 It allows you to ignore an event if it happened too soon after the previous event.

 This is useful when processing event or stream data (eg user input, camera or audio feeds).
 In some scenarios the events come in to your code faster than you can process them.
 This results in a choked computer (laggy, unresponsive) and a backlogged response.
 But with _throttle_ and an appropriate `intervalMs`, you might avoid this.